Undergoing fertility testing before egg freezing

 Assessing a woman’s ovarian reserve—the number of eggs she has remaining in her ovaries—is a valuable predictor of how successful her egg freezing journey will be.
 In addition to age, factors such as genetics, environment and medical issues, including endometriosis, previous ovarian surgery, chemotherapy, and radiation, can influence the quantity and quality of a woman’s eggs.

-TFC reproductive endocrinologists rely on several tests to evaluate a woman’s ovarian egg supply, including blood tests that evaluate the following hormones:
+TFC reproductive endocrinologists rely on several tests to evaluate a woman’s ovarian egg supply, including blood tests that evaluate hormone levels.

 Since the egg freezing process involves stimulating your ovaries with fertility medication to produce multiple eggs, ovarian reserve testing also helps your physician predict how responsive your ovaries will be to these drugs.